Ralim/IronOS/README.md

 Note that settings are not saved until you exit the menu, and some settings such as screen flip do not apply until a power cycle is applied.

 * UVCO -> Undervoltage cut out level, settable in 1V increments from 10-24V
-* STIME -> Sleep time, how long it takes before the unit goes to sleep
+* SLTME -> Sleep time, how long it takes before the unit goes to sleep
 * STMP -> The temperature the unit drops to in sleep mode
+* SHTME -> Shutdown Time, how long the unit will wait after movement before shutting down completely
 * MOTION -> Wether motion detection is enabled or not
 * TMPUNIT -> Temperature unit, C or F
 * FLPDSP -> Flip display for left handed users